microsoft/playwright/docs/src/locators.md

 await page.GetByLabel("Password").FillAsync("secret");
 ```

-:::tip When to use label locators
+:::note When to use label locators
 Use this locator when locating form fields.
 :::
 ### Locate by placeholder